 Myth: All insurance companies offer 24/7 service.

-Fact: Many insurance companies are only available during their regular office hours, which can make these issues difficult to complete when you need them.
+Fact: Many insurance companies are only available during their regular office hours.
+This can make these issues difficult to complete when you need them.

 Before you purchase a policy for your food truck make sure an insurance company will be available when you need them.